Bicycle Touring Articles:

 I am a big believer in buying used bicycles.
 The last time I bought a new bicycle was in 1991 while working as a mechanic/sales person at a Cannondale shop.
 I sold the bike to myself.
 Since then I have been buying used bicycles on ebay, craigslist, and at garage sales.

-Dynamo chargers don’t have to be in the hub.
-Let’s look at some new designs of bicycle dynamo chargers that mount on the bicycle.
+Dynamo chargers don't have reside in the hub.
+Let's look at some new designs of bicycle dynamo chargers that mount on the bicycle.
 All of the dynamo chargers in this review are not hub dynamo chargers.
 I am not against using a hub dynamo charger.
-I love my current set of wheels and am not open to any changes to accomodate any hub dynamo chargers.
+I love my current set of wheels and am not open to any changes to accommodate any hub dynamo chargers.
 So what are the new developments in non hub dynamo chargers.

-What does your bicycle touring toolkit look like?
 The proper bicycle touring toolkit depends on a number of factors.
-Who I am riding with and where I am riding.
-A group bicycle tourists that demand the same tools can spread out an extensive bicycle touring toolkit across their panniers quite easily.
+Am I riding in a group?
+What type of terrain am I covering?
+Will there be bicycle shops nearby?
+A group of bicycle tourists can spread out an extensive bicycle touring toolkit across their panniers quite easily.
 Credit card bicycle tourists on established routes can get away with a spartan bicycle touring toolkit.
+Solo remote adventure cyclists may need to carry more or are able to get by with less than a fully operational bicycle.
 What do you use?

 On October of 2013 I stumbled upon and posted Newton Kansas Bicycle Shop for Bicycle Tourists.
-Let’s look at what these guys have been doing over the course of the last year.
+Let's look at what these guys have been doing.

 My bicycle touring stretching warmup begins in my sleeping bag, progresses as I break camp and extends into my first ten to fifteen minutes on the bike.
 I follow up a good thorough stretch by hitting a low gear and spinning my legs for another ten minutes.
 I don't waste any time as every stretch is geared toward getting on the road.
 It makes getting started on a rainy or chilly mornings a little easier.